 The Tetris effect is increasingly being used as a tool in mental health research.
 Psychologists at Oxford University and the Karolinska Institute in Sweden have found that playing Tetris may interrupt processes that would otherwise embed traumatic events in the memory.

 A dissociative state that the game creates blocks the formation of long-term memories that could lead to post-traumatic stress disorder.
-The parts of the brain that would normally form these memories are being filled with the spatial puzzle.
-As a consequence, the person playing the game shortly after a distressing event would remember Tetris patterns instead of the traumatic experience.
+The parts of the brain that generally form these memories are filled with the spatial puzzle.
+Consequently, the person playing the game shortly after a distressing event would remember Tetris patterns instead of the traumatic experience.

 How To Stop the Tetris Effect

-The Tetris Effect and game transfer phenomena can make for some really funny stories, but getting too caught up in video games can eventually affect your life in negative ways.
-If you want to step outside of the Tetris Effect, use these tips: Step away from the game.
+The Tetris Effect and game transfer phenomena can make for some really funny stories, but getting too caught up in video games can eventually negatively affect your life.
+If you want to step outside the Tetris Effect, use these tips: Step away from the game.
 Choose a different activity that challenges other skills.
-Reading, writing, and coloring are all nice hobbies that don’t require a computer screen.
+Reading, writing, and coloring are all nice hobbies that don't require a computer screen.
 Try a body scan meditation or another form of mindfulness that will distract your brain.

 Notice how these changes take your mind off the game and give you something else to focus on.
 You may find yourself thinking about the characters of your book at night.
 That’s okay!
 As you explore other ways to wind down, you’ll find a balance that eliminates The Tetris Effect.